 • Request estimates for a roof repair or replacement.

 You may need to either repair the roof or replace it entirely, depending on how old it is and how much wear and tear it’s suffered.
-If you and the seller are trying to decide the best course of action, it can be helpful to know how much money will be required to fix the roof.
+To assist in decision-making between you and the seller, it’s beneficial to have an estimate of the roof repair costs.

 You may be able to negotiate a price reduction off the house’s asking price to cover the cost of repairing or replacing the roof.
 This is if you intend to buy the house in its current condition and then do the necessary repairs yourself.